These healthy chickpea patties with quinoa are easy to make with simple pantry staples. Shape them into patties or even nuggets to invite more fun!

 - a great texture experience - slightly crispy on the outside soft on the inside

 - a non-messy way to serve quinoa without the tiny grains going everywhere but inside the child’s mouth

 - a delicious way to get extra veggies in

-- a great vehicle for dips/sauces, inviting more variety and nutrition
+- a wonderful vehicle for dips/sauces, inviting more variety and nutrition

-- Chickpeas – can use canned (look for no-salt-added or low-sodium) or 1.5 cups cooked dried beans.
+- Chickpeas (garbanzo beans) - can use canned (look for no-salt-added or low-sodium) or 1.5 cups cooked dried beans.
 Here's how to cook chickpeas for babies along with recipes.